-The Association adopts an annual appropriated budget for all of the governmental funds.
-A budgetary comparison statement for these funds has been provided to demonstrate compliance with this budget.
+The Association adopts an annual appropriated budget for all of the General Fund A budgetary comparison schedule for this fund has been provided to demonstrate compliance with this budget.

 Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.